• Skip to main content

 Campground amenities: NO water!
 The campground does have vault toilets, grills, fire rings, and tables.

-Portable toilets are provided, but campers must bring drinking water.
+Portable toilets are provided; however, campers are required to bring their drinking water.

 Recreation Point Group Campground

-Maximum group sizes range from 30-50 people per campsite and 50-100 people per picnic site.
+Maximum group sizes range from 30 to 50 people per campsite and 50 to 100 people per picnic site.

 Location: